 Blueprints

-A blueprint is app-owned deployment metadata.
-It tells Reploy where app bundles come from, which options users can choose, what app commands exist, and how the Docker deployment should be shaped.
+A blueprint is app-owned environment metadata.
+It tells Reploy which applications, packages, and options are required, what commands exist, which runtime mounts and endpoints are needed, and how Docker should realize them.

 Blueprints can be referenced in three common ways.